MCDReforged/MCDReforged/readme.md

 - `vanilla_parser`: for Vanilla / Carpet / Fabric server
 - `paper_parser`: for Bukkit / Spiogt / Paper server
-- `bungeecord_parser`: for Bungeecord / Waterfall server.
+- `bungeecord_parser`: for Bungeecord.
 Please add `-Djline.terminal=jline.UnsupportedTerminal` before `-jar` in the start command for MCDR support.
 From [here](https://www.spigotmc.org/wiki/start-up-parameters/)
+- `waterfall_parser`: for Waterfall server

 `encoding`: The encoding format used to encode message to the stdin of the server.
 Leave it blank for MCDR to auto detect the encoding.
 Default: ` `